 Jacqui Miles is the founder and director of Oxford Violin School.
 An inspirational and dedicated teacher and mentor to students of all abilities across a range of standards, from beginners to post graduate students, young players just setting out in the music profession, adults taking up violin as a new hobby or more advanced players, both professional and amateur, wishing to develop their repertoire, interpretation or technical standards.
-She is an active professional violinist at the highest level, as an orchestral player in her position as a first violin at English National Opera and as a chamber musician and recitalist.
+She is an active professional violinist at the highest level as an orchestral player and as a chamber musician and recitalist.

 Jacqui’s own musical education was as a Junior Exhibitioner at the Royal College of Music and sixth-form scholar at the Purcell School.
 Following this, she graduated from the Royal Academy of Music with a Bachelor of Music degree and diplomas in both violin and piano, studying violin with Ralph Holmes and David Takeno, piano with Christopher Elton and composition with Paul Patterson and Gordon Crosse.
 She went on to qualify as a teacher at the University of London Institute of Education.
 From 2009-11 she held the position of Teaching Assistant to Dr Katherine McLin at Arizona State University where she gained her Masters of Music in violin performance .

-She began her orchestral playing career as a member of the Orchestra of the Royal Opera House, Covent Garden, then moved to English National Opera as a first violin.
+She began her orchestral playing career as a member of the Orchestra of the Royal Opera House, Covent Garden, then moved to English National Opera as a first violin, where she played for almost 25 years until the pandemic hit and, like many other musicians, re-configured her career.
 She has played with most of London’s top orchestras, including the Philharmonia, London Philharmonic Orchestra, Royal Philharmonic Orchestra and BBC orchestras, touring Europe, USA, Japan, South Korea and South Africa and has made CDs, DVDs, TV and movie sound tracks.
 During her time in Arizona, Jacqui was Concertmaster of both MusicaNova Orchestra and the ASU Lyric Opera.

 Jacqui is passionate about her work as an educator and mentor and in bringing the love of music and positive benefits of violin playing to children and adults alike, whatever their abilities and experience.